ProprioCS/Provia.Documents/Vendor Response Manager.md

 ---

 Another example - and please note Point 3 - while not a line discrepancy that we have a field for, this is a very important piece of the Quote Tool response to the user to be able to capture and display to make them aware that this is a Restricted Product.
-Lead Time is also important "extra" info - I envision those things to be displayed in one column stacked on top of each other... they are all in the API response XML that Orion receives.
+Lead Time is also important "extra" info - I envision those things to be displayed in one column stacked on top of each other... they are all in the API response XML that Provia receives.
 This would be a big enhancement over CORE (IMO).

 ## Technical Considerations